 Patagonia Xpress is now available for Charter!
 Bali’s largest and most luxurious fast boats are able to transport passengers from multiple Bali harbors to the Gili islands.
 For enquires please contact our Sales Team: email@example.com

 Those who have surfed out the waves of Bali’s major surf points: you’re not running out of surfing options just yet.
-If you’re looking to find new and epic waves – visit Lombok’s Gili islands, about a two hour boat trip from Bali’s harbors.
+You might surfing in Canggu while staying at one of your villa in Seminyak.
+But, If you’re looking to find new and epic waves – visit Lombok’s Gili islands, about a two hour boat trip from Bali’s harbors.

 Surfing the Gili islands hasn’t penetrated the local surf scene, unlike Bali that has earned a global charm.
 For this reason, the Gilis are an ideal destination to surf, as the crowds are smaller and the waves are as brilliant as Bali’s.
 Word travel fast, however, so let’s go over why we should take advantage of what the Gili islands have to offer.